 This post may contain affiliate links.

 The reaction between the baking soda and vinegar cause the balloon to inflate all on its own!
 It is a show-stopper experiment for kids.

 How to Do the Baking Soda and Vinegar Balloon Experiment:

-Attach the balloon around the mouth of the bottle leaving it hanging down until you are ready for the reaction.
+Step 3- Carefully stretch the opening of the balloon around the mouth of the bottle leaving it hanging down until you are ready for the reaction.

-The gas from combining the two will cause the balloon to inflate.
-It’s impressive.
-You kids will beg to do it again, then 10 more times!
+Your kids, if they are anything like mine, will beg to do the experiment again, then 10 more times!
 This is really a perfect science project for kids to try on their own.

 (It’s a good thing they are both so cheap!)